TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-27-why-and-how-to-avoid-the-memory-lock.md

 There is even coding [standard fixer for that](https://github.com/symplify/codingstandard#array-property-should-have-default-value-to-prevent-undefined-array-issues).

 Also, **do not add any logic to constructor** apart dependency injection.
 Constructor injection is the main reason to use the constructor in 99 %, so most people probably don't expect any extra logic there.
 Create extra method instead or decouple a class, put it into the constructor and call the method on it.

+**Try to avoid these patterns in code, in door design or in architecture of the application as a whole.** One day some programmer will silently thank you when he or she will find what *memory lock* is (the painful way).

 <br>